puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 it also includes some language features such as variables, classes, and conditionals that can give you control over which resources you want on a system and how their parameters are set.
-The master parses this code to create a **catalog**.
+The master parses this code to create a *catalog*.
 The catalog is the final list of system resources that define the desired state for an agent node.

-The Puppet master sends this catalog back to the Puppet agent, which then uses its **providers** to check if the desired state of each resource defined in the catalog matches the actual state of the resource on the system.
+The Puppet master sends this catalog back to the Puppet agent, which then uses its *providers* to check if the desired state of each resource defined in the catalog matches the actual state of the resource on the system.
 If any differences are found, the providers help Puppet implement whatever changes are necessary to bring the actual state of the system into line with the desired state defined in the catalog.

-Finally the Puppet agent generates a report including information about unchanged resources, successful changes, and any errors it may have encountered during the run.
+Finally, the Puppet agent generates a report that includes information about unchanged resources, successful changes, and any errors it may have encountered during the run.
 It sends this report back to the Puppet master, which stores it in PuppetDB and makes it available via the PE console's web GUI.